MaslovaEV/testsj/TestSJDocs/source/SJ_Overview.rst

 - Able to scale horizontally to thousands of nodes
 - Relies on open source technologies

-.. seealso:: Read more about the platform visit the pages below:
+To find more about the platform, please, visit the pages below:

 :ref:`Stream Juggler Architecture` - here the architecture of the Stream Juggler is presented, its components,connections between them, necessary services and other prerequisits for the Platform operation.

 :ref:`Modules` - here more information on modules is given: what module types are supported in the Platform, how they work, etc.